 At longer shutter speeds, such as 10 seconds or more, it’s sometimes possible for two or more fireworks to be captured in one single exposure.
 How multiple bursts of fireworks will line up in a picture is unpredictable, but it’s definitely something to experiment with.
 You can dial-in timed shutter speeds as long as 30 seconds with all Canon EOS cameras.
 But for shutter speeds longer than 30 seconds, you’ll usually need to switch to the BULB setting, where you can hold the shutter open for as long as the shutter button is kept in its fully depressed position.

-• BULB with EOS Rebel models:
+- BULB with EOS Rebel models:

-Set camera to Manual (M) mode; turn top Main Dial to progressively slower shutter speeds, until “BULB” is displayed
+Set camera to Manual (M) mode; turn top Main Dial to progressively slower shutter speeds, until “BULB” is displayed - Most other EOS models:

 CAMERA SETTINGS: LENS APERTURES